pandas-dev/pandas/doc/source/user_guide/indexing.rst

     * A boolean array (any ``NA`` values will be treated as ``False``).
     * A ``callable`` function with one argument (the calling Series or DataFrame) and that returns valid output for indexing (one of the above).
+    * A tuple of row (and column) indices whose elements are one of the above inputs.

   See more at :ref:`Selection by Label <indexing.label>`.